 Do not give this medicine to a child without medical advice.

 How should I use ActivICE?

 Use exactly as directed on the label, or as prescribed by your doctor.

 Do not take by mouth.
 Topical medicine is for use only on the skin.
-Do not use on open wounds, broken skin, or irritated skin.
-Rinse with water if this medicine gets in your eyes or mouth.
+Do not use on open wounds, damaged skin, broken skin, or irritated skin.

-Do not cover treated skin with a tight bandage or use a heating pad unless your doctor tells you to.
+Do not cover treated skin with a bandage or use a heating pad unless your doctor tells you to.

 Menthol can cause a cold or burning sensation, which is usually mild and should lessen over time with continued use.
 If this sensation causes significant discomfort, wash the skin with soap and water.

-Stop using this medicine and call your doctor if your symptoms do not improve after 7 days of treatment, or if they get worse.
-Also call your doctor if your pain goes away and then comes back within a few days.
+Stop using this medicine and call your doctor if your symptoms do not improve after 7 days, or if your symptoms get better and then come back in a few days.